Nathalie-Leenders/nathalie-leenders.github.io/content/posts/Sharepointfilteronyear/index.en.md

 {{< image src="filterresult.png" caption="The completed view, with upcoming 8 birthdays" height="600" width="800">}}

 And there you have it, kind of a workaround, but it does the trick.

+I forgot to add, make sure to update the 2024 part of the formula on Jan 1st to 2025, it wont do it automatically.